nath1295/LLMFlex/docs/markdown/llmplus/Models/Cores/huggingface_core.md

     Initialising the llm.

     Args:
-        core (LlamaCppCore): The LlamaCppCore core.
+        core (HuggingfaceCore): The HuggingfaceCore core.
         temperature (float, optional): Set how "creative" the model is, the smaller it is, the more static of the output.
 Defaults to 0. max_new_tokens (int, optional): Maximum number of tokens to generate by the llm.
 Defaults to 2048. top_p (float, optional): While sampling the next token, only consider the tokens above this p value.
 Defaults to 0.95.